TraceMessageVa function (evntrace.h)

 Number that uniquely identifies each occurrence of the message.
 You must define the value specified for this parameter; the value should be meaningful to the application.

 List of variable arguments to be appended to the message.
-The list must be composed of pairs of arguments, as described in the following table.
+The list must be composed of pairs of arguments, as follows.

 Terminate the list using an argument pair consisting of a pointer to NULL and zero.